athankefalas/Stitcher/README.md

 ```

-Please note that the merged containers are strongly retained by the composite dependency cotnainer in order to correctly propagate observations.
+Please note that the merged containers are strongly retained by the composite dependency container in order to correctly propagate observations.

 ### Dependency Graph